Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: Statement and discussion of the main results

 \subsection{Duality theory -- easy half}

-The easy half of our duality theory is expressed in the following simple observation, the content of which is that if we have a certain factorisation property for the space $\mathcal{X}^\prime$, then the weighted geometric mean norm inequality \eqref{mainineq} will hold. \begin{prop} Suppose that $T_j : \mathcal{Y}_j \to \mathcal{X}$ are positive linear operators where $\mathcal{X}'$ is norming for $\mathcal{X}$ and the $\mathcal{Y}_j$ are normed lattices.
-Suppose furthermore that for every $G \in \mathcal{X}^\prime$ there exist measurable functions $g_j$ on $X$ such that
+The easy half of our duality theory is expressed in the following simple observation, the content of which is that if we have a certain factorisation property for the K\"othe dual $\mathcal{X}^\prime$, then the weighted geometric mean norm inequality \eqref{mainineq} will hold. \begin{prop} Suppose that $\mathcal{X}$ is a K\"othe space whose K\"othe dual $\mathcal{X}'$ is norming, and that $\mathcal{Y}_j$ are normed lattices.
+Suppose that $T_j : \mathcal{Y}_j \to \mathcal{X}$ are positive linear operators.
+Suppose furthermore that for every nonnegative $G \in \mathcal{X}^\prime$ there exist nonnegative measurable functions $g_j$ on $X$ such that